Maximkaaa/galileo/README.md

 library to make all the relevant decisions and not to force one way.

 It also does not make any assumptions about tile layer schemas, CRS and datums.
-Supporting coordinate transformations for layers on the fly is planned but not yet implemented.
+Feature layers support transparent re-projecting into the map CRS (support for projecting tile layers is planned but not implemented yet).

 ## Cross-platform